Understanding Routine Care for Your Rodents Friends

 Droppings, soiled bedding and uneaten food should be removed from the hamster’s cage on a daily basis.
 Each week the cage should be cleaned with hot soapy water and the bedding replaced.
 As a hamster’s teeth continually grow, there should always be a piece of wood or something for the hamster to gnaw on to maintain dental health.

 Regular handling is important to ensure the hamster stays tame.
-Daily exercise is also important but should be supervised to ensure the hamster doesn’t come into contact with anything it shouldn’t gnaw on.
+Daily exercise is also important and hamster balls can be purchased.
+However, Hamsters should always be supervised when playing to ensure they don’t come into contact with anything it shouldn’t gnaw on.

 Soiled bedding, droppings and uneaten food should be removed from the gerbil’s cage each day.
 The cage should be cleaned once a week by replacing the bedding and cleaning the cage with hot soapy water.
 As with a hamster, a twig or sterilized bone should be in the cage for the gerbil to gnaw on in order to maintain the health of the teeth.

-As with the other rodents, soiled bedding, uneaten fresh food and droppings should be removed from the cage each day and the cage cleaned at least weekly using hot soapy water.
+As with the other rodents, soiled bedding, uneaten fresh food and droppings should be removed from the cage each day.
+The cage should be cleaned at least weekly using hot soapy water.
 Male mice produce more odour than females and therefore their cages may need more frequent cleaning.

 Rats should not be given peanut butter, chocolate, junk food etc – these can all be very damaging to the rat’s health.

-In terms of cleanliness, as with the rodents listed, on a daily basis soiled bedding, droppings and uneaten food items should be removed from the rat’s cage but the whole cage should be cleaned in hot soapy water on a weekly basis with all bedding etc replaced.
-Also in common with the other rodents, wood, dog biscuits or rawhide chew toys should be in the cage to help maintain the condition and health of the teeth which are continuously growing.
+As with the rodents listed, on a daily basis soiled bedding, droppings and uneaten food items should be removed from the rat’s cage.
+The whole cage should be cleaned in hot soapy water on a weekly basis with all bedding etc replaced.
+Also in common with the other rodents, wood, dog biscuits or rawhide chew toys should be in the cage.
+This will help maintain the condition and health of the teeth which are continuously growing.